thomas-fossati/draft-tls-ext-header/draft-fossati-tls-ext-header.md

 Use with Connection ID {#ext-header-and-cid}
 ----------------------

-A plausible use of this mechanism is in relation with the CID extension defined in {{I-D.ietf-tls-dtls-connection-id}}.
+A plausible use of this mechanism is with the CID extension defined in {{I-D.ietf-tls-dtls-connection-id}}.

-In such case, the companion {{&foo}} could be defined as follows:
+In that case, the companion {{&foo}} could be defined as follows:

 - Type: 0x01 (i.e., CID {{&foo}});
 - Length: 1-byte unsigned int